 See related If Nothing Else Honesty Is Just More Efficient

 Cleanup squads, which are essentially project teams, are often needed after disasters or after years of poor performance.
 The cleanup squad is only useful if they can truly help those folks struggling to do the job.
 If not, then they are just so much noise and not only don’t add real value but instead just slow down the recovery effort.
-A good cleanup squad has to be as well organized and inventive and focused as any good project team.
+A good cleanup squad has to be as well organized and as inventive and as focused as any good project team.